Assistant Professor of Finance

 This paper develops estimators of the transition density, filters, and parameters of multivariate jump-diffusions with latent components.
 The drift, volatility, jump intensity, and jump magnitude are allowed to be general functions of the state.
 Our density and filter estimators converge at the canonical square-root rate, implying computational efficiency.
 Our parameter estimators have the same asymptotic properties as true maximum likelihood estimators, implying statistical efficiency.
 Numerical experiments highlight the superior performance of our estimators.

-"Inference for Large Financial Systems" (with K. Giesecke and J. Sirignano), second round at Mathematical Finance.
+"Inference for Large Financial Systems" (with K. Giesecke and J. Sirignano), forthcoming at Mathematical Finance.

 We consider the problem of parameter estimation for large interacting stochastic systems where data is available on the aggregate state of the system.
 Parameter inference is computationally challenging due to the scale and complexity of such systems.
 Weak convergence results, similar in spirit to a law of large numbers and a central limit theorem, can be used to approximate large systems in distribution.
 We exploit these weak convergence results in order to develop approximate maximum likelihood estimators for such systems.
 The approximate estimators are shown to converge to the true parameters and are asymptotically normal as the number of observations and the size of the system become large.
 Numerical studies demonstrate the computational efficiency and accuracy of the approximate MLEs.
 Although our approach is widely applicable to large systems in many fields, we are particularly motivated by examples arising in finance such as systemic risk in banking systems and large portfolios of loans.

-"Simulated Likelihood Estimators for Discretely-Observed Jump-Diffusions" (with K. Giesecke), second round at Journal of Econometrics.
+"Simulated Likelihood Estimators for Discretely-Observed Jump-Diffusions" (with K. Giesecke), forthcoming at Journal of Econometrics.
 Codes

 This paper develops an unbiased Monte Carlo approximation to the transition density of a jump-diffusion process with state-dependent drift, volatility, jump intensity, and jump magnitude.
 The approximation is used to construct a likelihood estimator of the parameters of a jump-diffusion observed at fixed time intervals that need not be short.
 The estimator is asymptotically unbiased for any sample size.
 It has the same large-sample asymptotic properties as the true but uncomputable likelihood estimator.
 Numerical results illustrate its properties.